 The Paleo diet

-Also known as the Caveman Diet, the idea behind this is eating foods available to man’s prehistoric ancestors during the Paleolithic Era.
+Also known as the Caveman Diet, the idea behind this is eating food available to man’s prehistoric ancestors during the Paleolithic Era.
 Like most of the low-carb diet variations that came before it, the Paleo Diet relies heavily on grass-fed red meat, certain cuts of fish that contain healthy fats, fresh produce, eggs, nuts, and seeds.
 While most of the foods are healthy, it is still highly restrictive and requires dieters to avoid all processed food, dairy products, cereal grains, potatoes, and salt, which could possibly lead to vitamin and mineral deficiencies.
 Although popular among CrossFit enthusiasts, athletes and weight trainers may find it difficult to perform at their best due to decreased glycogen stores from limited carb intake.
 Those who travel or compete in obscure places may also find it impractical to stick to the Paleo plan if the prescribed foods are not readily available to them.

-When choosing a weight-loss program that yields the best results, don’t approach it like a popularity contest.
+When choosing a program that yields the best results, don’t approach it like a popularity contest.
 Two important points to consider.
 Is there scientific evidence to back it up?
 Will it fit your personal needs and lifestyle in the long run?
-After all that’s been said and done, a simple and reliable premise holds true: weight loss occurs when caloric intake is less than caloric expenditure.
+After all that’s been said and done, a simple and reliable premise holds true: Weight loss occurs when caloric intake is less than caloric expenditure.
 In other words, you need to eat less and burn more to lose weight.